Arisien/minesweeper/README.md

 ## Todo

-* int remaining - store amount of tiles left to flag/uncover so the program does not need to iterate through entire vector each time to check if the game is finished.
 * `ms-cli.cpp` - Full fledged Minesweeper terminal game (colors, menu, options, centered UI, unicode, scores, seeds, save games)
 * `ms-gui.cpp` - Minesweeper implementation with GUI